-5.5 - Response to Motion Motions and Memoranda.
-The respondent, if opposing a motion, shall file a memorandum in opposition within fifteen (15) days after service of the motion or within twenty (20) days of service if the motion is for summary judgment.

-Memoranda in opposition shall not exceed twenty (20) pages in length.
+5.5 - Response to Motions and Memoranda.
+The respondent, if opposing a motion, shall file a memorandum in opposition within 15 days after service of the motion or within 20 days of service if the motion is for summary judgment.
+Memoranda in opposition shall not exceed 10 pages in length, except in response to motions for summary judgment, which as noted under section 5.1 above, may not exceed 25 pages.
 If supporting documents are not then available, the respondent may move for an extension of time.
-For good cause appearing therefore, a respondent may be required by the Court to file any response and supporting documents, including a memorandum, within such shorter or longer period of time as the Court may specify.
+A respondent may be required by the Court to file any response and supporting documents, including a memorandum, within such shorter or longer period of time as the Court may specify.

-5.65.6 - Reply Memorandum.
+5.6 - Reply Memorandum.
 The movant may file a reply memorandum within 5 days of service of the memorandum in opposition to the motion.
-A reply memorandum is limited to discussion of matters raised in the memorandum in opposition and shall not exceed 10 pages in length.
+A reply memorandum is limited to discussion of matters raised in the memorandum in opposition and shall not exceed 3 pages in length.